Artessay/TC-RAG/README.md

     │   |──  _init_.py          # Initialization file for models
     │   |──  system_score.py    # Including score computation code in TC-RAG
     │   |──  other-model.py     # Including the base model and other RAG methods
-    ├── structure_data          # Contains Euclidean structure by one-hot or d2c
     ├── microservice            # Defination the microservice code │   |──  _init_.py          # Initialization file for microservice
     │   |──  BingSearch.py      # BingSearch Tool, remember to register to get your API